When I was a child in the 1970s, my sister and I were taken to Butlins Minehead several times by our grandparents.

 In any case, you will find you are amply fed if your package includes dining, with only lunch and snacks to provide for.

 WiFi was free for us for two devices, however, depending on your package you may only have 30 free minutes a day and need to pay for top ups.

 Our tips: bring soap, tissues and toiletries.
 If you don’t have housekeeping with your package, don’t forget towels and bring extra ones for swimming.
 Caffeine addicts should bring their favs with them plus some milk if you don’t like milk capsules.
 And there was a corkscrew, but a spare never hurts.
 Bring a ball for the kids (although you can buy one on site)

 |There are plenty of maps and information leaflets to help you.|

-We had the Premium Dining package which meant that breakfast and dinner was all in and we could choose between two restaurants, The Deck or The Yacht which were situated in a block a short walk from our chalet.
+We had the Premium Dining package which meant that breakfast and dinner were all in and we could choose between two restaurants, The Deck or The Yacht which were situated in a block a short walk from our chalet.

 |Caitlin and Ieuan testing the food at The Deck|

-The dinner menu changed daily and for the duration of our stay we dined in The Deck which is the bigger of the two.
+The dinner menu changed daily and for the duration of our stay, we dined in The Deck which is the bigger of the two.